COEP Technological University: History

-The institution was started in July 1854, as the "Poona Engineering and Mechanical School", to train public works department (PWD) officials and was housed in Bhawanipeth, Poona in three houses for teaching purpose and a separate house for principal to train subordinate officers in the Public Works Department.
+The institution was started in July 1854 at Pune, as the "Poona Engineering and Mechanical School", to train public works department (PWD) officials and was housed in Bhawanipeth, Poona in three houses for teaching purpose and a separate house for principal to train subordinate officers in the Public Works Department.
 In July 1857, Henry Coke was given the charge of the institute.
 Admission was open to all, irrespective of nationality or caste.
 Good proficiency in English and basic knowledge of Mathematics were a prerequisite for getting admitted to the institute.
 The process of admission required that the aspiring candidate apply to the nearest government English school, to whom the entrance examination papers were handed over.
 The headmaster would take the examination on a date deemed convenient to him and submit the answer sheets to Henry Coke, the in-charge of the mechanical school.
 After examining the papers, Coke would notify the headmaster of the school with the names of candidates who were deemed fit for admission.
 Scholarships of ₹ 6 were offered per month after a period of six months of training in the mechanical school for fifteen students.
 The courses offered included Mathematics, Drawing, Surveying and levelling, building and construction and setting out works on the ground.
 The course would run for a period of two years.

 Later on, in the year 1865, the school was renamed to "Poona Civil Engineering College".
 The foundation stone of the new college was laid by the Governor of Bombay, Sir Bartle Frere, who was to become the Vice-Chancellor of the University, on 5 August 1865.
 In June of the following year, Theodore Cooke M.A., was appointed the Principal.
 He went on to hold the office for the next 28 years.
 It started a course in Licensed and civil engineering (LCE) and trained masons and overseers.
 Later it secured affiliation to the Bombay university.
 The course was revised in 1886 and the minimum criteria required for admission was raised from Matriculation to the then Previous Examination.